lllmonster/Data-Structure-And-Algorithm/tech/SystemDesign.md

 6. describe trade-off

-System Design is the process of defining the architecture, interfaces, and data for a system that satisfies specific requirements.
+## Component

+### Non-functional ability:
+* Robustness (the ability to maintain operations during a crisis)
+* Scalability
+* Availability: availability is about ensuring the system remains accessible and operational over time
+* Performance
+* Extensibility
+* Resiliency (the ability to return to normal operations over an acceptable period of time post disruption)
+* Redundancy is about building backups and fail-safes into a system
+  * Redundancy is a key strategy used to achieve high availability, but availability also depends on other factors, including effective failover mechanisms, maintenance practices, and system architecture.

+### Horizontal scaling:

-Horizontal scaling: add more hardware to the existing hardware resource pool.
+add more hardware to the existing hardware resource pool.
 It increases the computational power of the system.

+### Vertical scaling:

-Vertical scaling: add more power to your server.
+add more power to your server.
 It increases the power of the hardware running the application.

+### Microservice:

-Microservice: structures an application using loosely coupled services.
+structures an application using loosely coupled services.

+### Proxy server:

-Proxy server: act as a channel between a user and the internet. (improved security, privacy; access to blocked resources; cache data to speed up request; control of internet usage)
+act as a channel between a user and the internet. (improved security, privacy; access to blocked resources; cache data to speed up request; control of internet usage)

+### CAP theorem:

-CAP theorem: It formalizes the tradeoff between consistenct and availability when there's a partition.
+It formalizes the tradeoff between consistenct and availability when there's a partition.

+It states that a distributed database can only guarantee two out of the following three properties at the same time:

+* Consistency: Every read receives the most recent write or an error.
+* Availability (A): Every request receives a (non-error) response, without guaranteeing that it contains the most recent write.
+* Partition Tolerance (P): The system continues to operate despite an arbitrary number of messages being dropped (or delayed) by the network between nodes.

+Scenario:
+* CP:
+  * use case:  Financial transactions
+  * example: google cloud spanner
+* AP:
+  * use case:  Social media platforms
+  * example: Cassandra, Couchbase
+* CA:
+  * use case: However, in real-world distributed systems, achieving CA is challenging due to the inevitability of partitions3.
+  * example: Traditional relational databases (under ideal conditions without partitions)

+### PACELC theorem:

-PACELC theorem: states the following about a system that replicates data
+states the following about a system that replicates data
 * if statement: if there's a partition, a distributed system can trade off between availability and consistency.
 (CAP theorem)
 * else statement: if there's no partition, the system can trade off between latency and consistency.
 * Examples of a PC/EC system include BigTable and HBase.
 They'll always choose consistency, giving up abailability and lower latency.
 * Example of a PA/EL system include Dynamo and Cassandra.
 They choose availability over consistency when a partition occurs.
 Otherwise, they choose lower latency.
 * Example of PA/EC system include MongoDB, in the case of partition, it chooses availability, but otherwise guarantees consistency.

-Redundancy and replication
+### Redundancy and replication

-Storage:
+### Storage:
 * Block Storage: data is broken down into blocks of equal size, and each block is given a unique identifier for easy accessibility.
 These blocks are stored in physical storage.
 As opposed to adhering to a fixed path, blocks can be stored anywhere in the system, making more efficient use of the resources.

 * File Storage: Is a hierarchical storage methodology.
 The data is store in files.
 The files are stored in folders.
 This storage is only good for a limited amount of data, primarily structured data.